 How much water should I drink every day?

-Just as you are unique, so are your water needs.
-How much water you need depends on many factors, including your health status, how active you are and where you live.
+How much water you need depends on many factors, including your health, how active you are and where you live.

 It has been recommended we should drink 6 to 8 glasses of water a day.
 This is a good guide, although there is no research-based evidence to support this.
-Perhaps a better recommendation is to use the colour of your urine as a guide to how much water you should be drinking.
-Your urine should be a very light-coloured yellow.
+A good guide is the colour of your urine (pee).
+It should be a very light-coloured yellow.
 If it is a deep yellow then it is likely you are not drinking enough water.